 The speed of technology’s adoption has led to a growing need for 3D-printing best practices for medical products.
 FDA regulatory science research is helping the Agency develop an understanding of the unique technical aspects and challenges inherent in 3D printing and other emerging technologies to drive future innovation.

 FDA internal and collaborative research underway seeks to facilitate the innovative development and assessment of innovative products in this space.
 This presentation will provide a snapshot of ongoing research efforts internally and in collaboration with FDA’s academic partners.
 Some topics will include phantoms for device testing, patient-matched devices instrumentation, cleanability assessment, material optimization, and drug printing optimization.

 About the Presenter:

-LT James Coburn is a Senior Researcher in the FDA’s Center for Devices and Radiologic Health.
+LT James Coburn is a Senior Research Engineer in FDA’s Center for Devices and Radiologic Health.
 A mechanical engineer by training, he joined FDA in 2009 after completing academic and clinical research fellowships in orthopedics and human-centered outcome metrics.
 Lt Coburn is the co-chair of FDA’s Additive Manufacturing working group, head of the Additive Manufacturing Research Core Facility and sits on ASTM and ASME additive manufacturing Standards committees.
 His research focuses on patient-based design factors for device development and quality metrics for process validation.